Fahad-Alsubaihi/Python-kafka-Cli/README.md

 docker run --rm -it --network=cp-all-in-one_default confluentinc/cp-kafka-connect bash
 ```
 ## After the container run:
-copy the container name and pest it into <container name> in the Python file
+copy the container name and paste it into <container name> in the Python file